QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 But the observer does not know which of the two distributions generated the sequence.

 For reasons explained in  [Exchangeability and Bayesian Updating](https://python.quantecon.org/exchangeable.html), this means that the sequence is not
+IID.

-IID and that the observer has something to learn, even though he knows both $f_0$ and $f_1$.
+The observer has something to learn, namely, whether the observations are drawn from  $f_0$ or from $f_1$.

-The decision maker   chooses a number of draws (i.e., random samples from the unknown distribution) and uses them to decide which of the  two distributions is generating outcomes.
+The decision maker   wants  to decide which of the  two distributions is generating outcomes.

+We adopt a Bayesian formulation.

-He starts with prior
+The decision maker begins  with a prior probability

 $$
 \pi_{-1} =
 \mathbb P \{ f = f_0 \mid \textrm{ no observations} \} \in (0, 1)
 $$

-After observing $k+1$ observations $z_k, z_{k-1}, \ldots, z_0$, he updates this value to
+After observing $k+1$ observations $z_k, z_{k-1}, \ldots, z_0$, he updates his personal probability that the observations are described by distribution $f_0$  to

 $$
 \pi_k = \mathbb P \{ f = f_0 \mid z_k, z_{k-1}, \ldots, z_0 \}